 Don’t worry, if you’re over that age, you can still get an abono card, but the monthly price does jump from 20 to up to 131 euros (depending on what zones you want to travel to).

 UM, yeah.
 Don’t be like me and wait a couple of months to get yours.
-Instead, if you’re moving to Madrid, go to any big metro station like Prinicpe Pio in the city center or online here to find the nearest place you can purchase your card.
+Instead, if you’re moving to Madrid, go to any big metro station like Principe Pio in the city center or you can go to the Transportes Madrid website to find the nearest place you can purchase your card.
 You can also apply for it online too!

 By this, I mean what to expect when trying to make friends in Madrid.